yhzhang0128/cob/README.md

 > sudo apt-get install libssl-dev libuv1-dev cmake make
 ```

+Lastly, if you meet any problems, you could read and modify the Rust files under `src` of COB.
+There's not a lot of code.

 ### Themis

 You need to install `numpy`, `cycler`, and `networkx` for Python3,